 184.108.40.206 Formalised Co-existence of Religious and State Law

 In February 2008, the Archbishop of Canterbury made a speech about the need for Britain to recognise a role for Islamic Shariah courts.
-This was very controversial:
+The speech was controversial:

-- Religions cannot bypass the State law.
-A religious divorce, for example, has to be followed by the appropriate steps in State law.
+● Religions cannot bypass the State law.
+A religious divorce, for example, must be followed by the appropriate steps in State law.

 People must be free to leave religions, which is not the case in some Islamic societies.
-As noted in an article by Abdullah Al Araby, Apostasy in Islam, the Quran permits freedom of belief – but God would punish apostasy; there is disagreement about whether humans can punish it.
+As noted earlier (18.104.22.168), the Quran permits freedom of belief but God would punish apostasy.
+There is disagreement about whether humans can punish it.
 The supremacy of State law is an essential safeguard.

 The formalised co-existence of State law and religious law gives rise to the question of which law is supreme.
 One possible answer is that, to those who agree to be bound by it, the religious law would feel more important – but complying with it would not create any contradictions if the religious law meets all the above criteria for pluralism.

-This is a current page, from the Patterns of Power Edition 3a book, © PatternsofPower.org, 2020.
-An archived copy of it is held at https://www.patternsofpower.org/edition03/5332.htm
+This page is intended to form part of Edition 4 of the Patterns of Power series of books.
+An archived copy of it is held at https://www.patternsofpower.org/edition04/5332a.htm.